nicktodd/ml-deployment-workshop/02_xgboost_customerchurn_pipeline.md

 12. For the `Capabilities`, select `CAPABILITY_IAM`.
 This allows CloudFormation to make role changes.

-13. For the Role name, you will need to select a Role that has permissions relating to CloudFormation.
-You may well need to create one.
-A sample policy is here.
+13. For the Role name, you will need to select a Role that has permissions relating to CloudFormation  and also SageMakerFullAccess.
+You may well need to create one with those permissions.

 A summary of the options is shown below: